Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Are new constructions assessed immediately by MPAC for property taxes?

-Yes, new residential constructions or massive structural additions are typically assessed by the Municipal Property Assessment Corporation shortly after official completion.
-MPAC will rapidly issue a supplementary property assessment notice, which will retroactively affect your final property tax liabilities for the year.
+Yes, new residential constructions or structural additions are typically assessed by the Municipal Property Assessment Corporation shortly after official completion.
+MPAC will issue a supplementary property assessment notice, which will retroactively affect your final property tax liabilities for the year.

 How is my exact property tax amount calculated?